junxit/us-congress-bills-114/metadata.md

 - 2015-11-10 — Senate amendment submitted
 - 2015-11-10 — Senate amendment submitted
 - 2015-11-10 — The committee substitute, notwithstanding the passage of H.R.
 2029, was withdrawn by Unanimous Consent. (consideration: CR S7955)
+- 2015-11-12 — Message on Senate action sent to the House.
+- 2015-12-17 — DEBATE - Pursuant to H. Res.
+566, the question shall be divided among the two House amendments.
+Pursuant to section 2(a) of H. Res.
+566, the portion of the divided question comprising the amendment specified in section 3(b) of H.Res.
+566 (Tax Extenders) shall be considered first.
+The amendment is debatable for one hour.
+- 2015-12-17 — DEBATE - Pursuant to the provisions of H. Res.
+566, the House proceeded with one hour of debate on the motion to concur in the Senate amendment with the amendment printed in sec.
+3(a) (Consolidated Appropriations) of H. Res.
+566.
+- 2015-12-17 — On motion to concur in the Senate amendment with an amendment specified in section 3(b) of H.Res.
+566 Agreed to by the Yeas and Nays: 318 - 109 (Roll no. 703). (consideration: CR H9399-9433; text: CR H9434-9660)
+- 2015-12-17 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Rogers(KY) motion to concur in the Senate amendment with the amendment printed in sec.
+3(a) of H. Res.
+566, the Chair put the question on adoption of the motion, and by voice vote the Chair announced that the ayes had prevailed.
+Mr. Rogers (KY) demanded the yeas and nays, and pursuant to sec.
+2 of H.Res.
+566 and clause 8 of Rule XX, the Chair postponed further proceedings on the Rogers (KY) motion until a time to be announced.
+- 2015-12-17 — Pursuant to H. Res.
+566, Mr. Brady (TX) was recognized to move that the House concur in the Senate amendment to H.R.
+2029 with the amendments specified in sec.
+3(a) and sec.
+3(b) of H. Res.
+566. (consideration: CR H9390-9433, H9434-9676, H9693-10160, H10161-10471; text of Senate amendment as received in House: CR H9390-9399)
+- 2015-12-17 — Pursuant to clause 1(c) of rule XIX, the Chair announced that further proceedings on the motion to concur in the Senate amendment with amendments would be postponed.
+- 2015-12-17 — Resolving differences -- House actions: On motion to concur in the Senate amendment with an amendment specified in section 3(b) of H.Res.
+566 Agreed to by the Yeas and Nays: 318 - 109 (Roll no. 703).(consideration: CR H9399-9433; text: CR H9434-9660)
+- 2015-12-17 — The Chair announced that, pursuant to clause 1(c) of rule XIX, further proceedings were resumed on the motion to concur in the Senate amendment with amendments.
+- 2015-12-17 — The previous question was ordered pursuant to the rule. (consideration: CR H9432)
+- 2015-12-17 — The previous question was ordered pursuant to the rule. (consideration: CR H9676)
+- 2015-12-18 — Became Public Law No: 114-113.
+- 2015-12-18 — Became Public Law No: 114-113.
+- 2015-12-18 — Cloture motion on the motion to concur in the House amendments to the Senate amendment presented in Senate. (consideration: CR S8857-8858; text: CR S8857, S8858)
+- 2015-12-18 — Cloture on the motion to concur in the House amendments to the Senate amendment invoked in Senate by Yea-Nay Vote.
+72 - 26.
+Record Vote Number: 336.
+- 2015-12-18 — Considered as unfinished business (consideration: CR H10696)
+- 2015-12-18 — Measure laid before Senate by unanimous consent. (consideration: CR S8844)
+- 2015-12-18 — Message on House action received in Senate and at desk: House amendments to Senate amendment.
+- 2015-12-18 — Message on Senate action sent to the House.
+- 2015-12-18 — Motion by Senator McConnell to concur in the House amendments to the Senate amendment made in Senate. (consideration: CR S8844-8859)
+- 2015-12-18 — Motion to table the first House amendment to the Senate amendment to H.R.
+2029 rejected in Senate by Yea-Nay Vote.
+31 - 67.
+Record Vote Number: 337. (consideration: CR S8858)
+- 2015-12-18 — Motion to waive all applicable budgetary discipline with respect to the measure (the motion to concur in the House amendments to the Senate amendment) agreed to in Senate by Yea-Nay Vote.
+73 - 25.
+Record Vote Number: 338. (consideration: CR S8858-8859)
+- 2015-12-18 — On motion to concur in the Senate amendment with an amendment specified in section 3(a) of H.Res.
+566 Agreed to by the Yeas and Nays: 316 - 113 (Roll no. 705). (text: CR 12/17/2015 H9399-9423)
+- 2015-12-18 — Point of order that the motion to concur in the House amendments to the Senate amendment violates section 311(a)(2)(b) of the CBA raised in Senate.
+- 2015-12-18 — Presented to President.
+- 2015-12-18 — Presented to President.
+- 2015-12-18 — Resolving differences -- House actions: On motion to concur in the Senate amendment with an amendment specified in section 3(a) of H.Res.
+566 Agreed to by the Yeas and Nays: 316 - 113 (Roll no. 705).(text: CR 12/17/2015 H9399-9423)
+- 2015-12-18 — Resolving differences -- Senate actions: Senate agreed to the House amendments to the Senate amendment to H.R.
+2029 by Yea-Nay Vote.
+65 - 33.
+Record Vote Number: 339.(consideration: CR S8859)
+- 2015-12-18 — Senate agreed to the House amendments to the Senate amendment to H.R.
+2029 by Yea-Nay Vote.
+65 - 33.
+Record Vote Number: 339. (consideration: CR S8859)
+- 2015-12-18 — Senate amendment submitted
+- 2015-12-18 — Signed by President.
+- 2015-12-18 — Signed by President.